 A sweet potato black bean burger recipe is a vegan healthy veggie burger patty.
-It combine baked sweet potatoes and black beans to create a moist veggie patty loaded with proteins.
-Bonus, those black bean patty also use Mexican spices to create a delicious spicy vegan black bean burger.
+It combines baked sweet potatoes and black beans to create a moist veggie patty loaded with proteins.
+Bonus, these black bean patties also use Mexican spices to create a delicious spicy vegan black bean burger.

-Those black bean burger contains 230 calories per patties but also 13 grams of proteins and 10 grams of fiber.
-Let’s see where all those health benefits are coming.
-Lets have a closer look at the recipe ingredients to see how this happens.
+These black bean burgers contain 230 calories per patty but also 13 grams of proteins and 10 grams of fiber.
+To understand where these health benefits are coming from, let’s have a closer look at its ingredients.

-- Black beans – one of the best plant-based protein with 13 grams per 100 grams.
-It also cover 28% of your daily needs in iron and 44% of magnesium
+- Black beans – one of the best plant-based protein with 13 grams per 100 grams cooked (22g/100g raw).
+It also covers 28% of your daily needs in iron and 44% of magnesium DRI.

-- Capsicum – did you know that 100 gram cover 430% of your daily vitamin C?
-Amazing right!
+- Capsicum – did you know that 100 grams cover 430% of your daily vitamin C?
+Amazing, right?

-There is plenty of amazing vegan burger fillings possibilities.
+There are plenty of amazing vegan burger filling possibilities.
 However, I love to serve this burger patty recipe with soft vegan gluten free burger buns and the following ingredients: